-If you’re in need of one-on-one time with a Career Advisor, you can schedule a coaching appointment via “My Career powered by Symplicity” in your Student Portal.
-These appointments cover a number of topics, including career exploration and planning, as well as the educational requirements needed to land a job in your field of interest.
+If you’re in need of one-on-one time with a Career Advisor, you can schedule a coaching appointment by sending an email to [email protected] These appointments cover a number of topics, including career exploration and planning, as well as the educational requirements needed to land a job in your field of interest.

 4. Resume and cover letter development

 Applicant Tracking Systems, the gatekeeping programs that scan your resume and determine if you’ll move to the next step in the search process, are just one obstacle you’ll face when typing up your qualifications and experience.
 Career Services will work with you when developing your resume and cover letter, so you’ll know which sections to include, which experience to excise, and which words will give you an advantage against the “resume robots.”